krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

 **default_client_keytab_name**
     This relation specifies the name of the default keytab for obtaining client credentials.
-The default is |clkeytab|.
+The default is |ckeytab|.
 This relation is subject to parameter expansion (see below).

 **default_keytab_name**